MicroStrategy/rest-api-docs/docs/common-workflows/manage-fact-objects/manage-fact-objects.md

 ---
-title: Manage Fact Objects
+title: Manage fact objects
-sidebar_label: Manage Fact Objects
+sidebar_label: Manage fact objects
 description: You can use REST API requests to retrieve, create and update fact objects through the Modeling service.
 ---